public-awesome/stargaze-tools/README.md

 # Stargaze Mission Control

+## WORK IN PROGRESS -- NOT READY FOR PRODUCTION USE YET

 Mission control is a set of tools for launching a project and minting on Stargaze.

 ## Setup project